 MIG process can be automated by using welding robots and thus it is probably the most common welding method used in serial production besides spot welding.
 In the automotive industry, the process is often used as a substitute for resistance and cold welding.
 As companies want to increase production capacity whilst keeping reasonable quality and efficiency, it makes sense that they most often resort to MIG/MAG welding.

-With the continuous research and development into different combinations of shielding gases, polarities, etc, it is clear that the importance of MIG/MAG welding won’t be diminishing and these processes will continue to define the manufacturing industry for decades to come.
+With the continuous research and development into different combinations of shielding gases, polarities, etc, it is clear that the importance of MIG/MAG welding won’t diminish and these processes will continue to define the manufacturing industry for decades to come.